chris - Fotolia

 Wireless networking has improved significantly over the last several years, as enterprises accommodate increasing numbers of mobile devices accessing their networks.
 The telecommunications industry hopes fifth-generation wireless technology will represent an even greater leap forward in network performance, enabling enterprises to tap into a broad range of new applications and services.

-Building on fourth-generation wireless Long Term Evolution (LTE) services, 5G wireless is expected to carry greater amounts of data over much faster networks with submillisecond latency.
+Building on fourth-generation wireless Long Term Evolution (LTE) services, 5G wireless is expected to carry greater amounts of data over much faster network speeds with submillisecond latency.
 At peak 4G performance, cellular networks can transport data at speeds of up to 1 Gbps.
-With 5G wireless networks, however, performance will increase dramatically, with data moving as fast as 10 Gbps -- equivalent to wireline speeds.
+With 5G wireless networks, however, performance will increase dramatically, with data moving at faster speeds; as fast as 10 Gbps -- equivalent to wireline speeds.